 Download and print out the Sock Sloth Pattern Template.
 Make templates for the face, claws and eye markings with card stock.

-Sew the socks according to the red dashed lines shown in the templates to make head, arms, body and legs of your sock sloth.
+Sew the socks according to the red dashed lines shown in the templates to make head, arms, body, and legs of your sock sloth.
 Cut the pieces out according to the blue lines.
-Keep the balance of the sock pieces to wrap the magnets if your are opting for them.
+Keep the balance of the sock pieces to wrap the magnets if you are opting for them.

 To ease the work of the sewing up the 12 claws, I traced only 12 claws (instead of 24 stated in the template) and lay the balance of the felt under it, sew around on the traced line of the claws except the opening.